DataDog/hiring-engineers/answers.md

 ## Take a simple web app (in any of our supported languages) that you've already built and instrument your code with dogstatsd.
 This will create metrics.

-I chose to achieve this question on my Ruby on Rails based blog.
+I chose to achieve this question on my Ruby on Rails based [blog](http://blog.ofievet.net/).
+The code can be found [here](https://github.com/oceanef/Blog).

 + So I had to ***first integrate the dogstatsd-ruby gem.***